OpenSlides/openslides-datastore-service/README.md

 # OpenSlides datastore service

 Service for OpenSlides which wraps the database.
 Includes reader and writer functionality.
 For available methods see [the specs](https://github.com/OpenSlides/OpenSlides/blob/openslides4-dev/docs/interfaces/datastore-service.txt).
-For an extensive documentation, see TODO.
+For an extensive documentation, see [here](docs/DOCUMENTATION.md).

 ## Structure